outreachy/website/README.md

 PATH="$PWD/node_modules/.bin:$PATH" ./manage.py test
 ```

-You'll need to set up a new internship round, following the instructions in the next section.
+You'll need to set up a new internship round, following the instructions in the [Django shell section](#django-shell).

+# Misc virtual env topics

-# Removing a virtual env
+## Removing a virtual env

 If you made a mistake in the directions above, you may need to remove your pipenv virtual environment.
 You can do that by running `pipenv --rm` in the website directory.
 If needed, you can delete the website directory and start over at the git clone command.

+## Updating package dependencies

+Sometimes you may want to add a new Django extension that uses additional Python packages.
+That means you'll need to record the new Python packages used.
+Pipenv automatically records changes in the project's dependencies in the `Pipfile` when you add/remove packages.

+You can add a package with the command `pipenv install <package>`

+You can remove a package with the command `pipenv uninstall <package>`

 # Django shell